GergoN02/Selenium-Web-Scraping/README.md

 ### For Uni PCs, we need a Python Virtual Environment:

+Generally speaking, it is a good idea to run scripts in their respective Virtual Environments.
+This way you can isolate your python packages to specific scripts/projects and avoid clashing versions or compatibility issues.
 Create a folder for your project and navigate to it using your terminal.
 Type `virtualenv --python python3.7 venv`, then type `source venv/bin/activate` to activate your virtual environment.